Paradise Island

-Paradise Island is an island in The Bahamas formerly known as Hog Island.
-The island, with an area of 685 acre (2.8 km2/1.1 sq mi), is located just off the shore of the city of Nassau, which is itself located on the northern edge of the island of New Providence.
-It is best known for the sprawling resort Atlantis with its extensive water park rides, pools, beach, restaurants, walk-in aquarium and casinos.
+Paradise Island is an island in the Bahamas formerly known as Hog Island.
+The island, with an area of 685 acre (2.8 km2/1.1 sq mi), is just off the shore of the city of Nassau, which is itself on the northern edge of the island of New Providence.

+It is best known for the sprawling resort Atlantis, with its extensive water park rides, pools, beach, restaurants, walk-in aquarium, and casinos.

-Paradise Island is connected to the island of New Providence by two bridges that cross Nassau Harbour.
+Paradise Island is connected to New Providence by two bridges that cross Nassau Harbour.
 The first was built in 1966 by Resorts International, and the second in the late 1990s.